T Levels combine classroom and workplace learning, in the process affording students qualifications that are equivalent to three A levels.

 School work experience is typically 1 or 2 weeks.

-T-Levels launch at Sunderland College and Hartlepool Sixth Form in September 2021, so we are working with employers who are interested in taking on a placement student now.
+T-Levels recently launched at Sunderland College and Hartlepool Sixth Form, so we are working with employers who are interested in taking on a placement student in the upcoming academic year.

 Ideally, we want you to help design a placement that will both benefit your business and teach your placement student the skills you look for in an employee.